Please consult the following policies and resources relating to public safety and Princeton University campus facilities.

 There are numerous Blue Light communication towers and Blue Light phones throughout campus.
 With the push of a button, the user can communicate directly with DPS Communication Center.
 This enhanced technology also allows DPS to send out emergency broadcast alerts (e.g., seek shelter due to an impending lightning storm) as needed.
 The location of each tower is digitally displayed to the DPS Communication Center.
 For more information on safety and security, please go to the Public Safety website, publicsafety.princeton.edu.

-Contact the Department of Public Safety (DPS) is located at 200 Elm Drive, on the southern end of main campus.
+Contact the Department of Public Safety (DPS), located at 200 Elm Drive, on the southern end of main campus.
 DPS operates 24 hours a day, 7 days a week.
 The Communication Center and Welcome Desk are located on the first floor at 200 Elm Drive.
 For non-emergencies, dial 609-258-1000, and for all immediate emergencies, please call 609-258-3333

 Gender Inclusive Restrooms